-Members are reminded that an update on discussions that were ongoing between Councils and the Department for Communities relating to changes to the funding model for the scheme was reported to Committee in June 2020.
+Members were reminded that an update on discussions that were ongoing between Councils and the Department for Communities relating to changes to the funding model for the scheme was reported to Committee in June 2020.

-This issue along with the number of referrals to be made each month are part of ongoing discussions and a further meeting between the Councils and the Department is scheduled for early February 2020.
+This issue, along with the number of referrals to be made each month, were part of ongoing discussions and a further meeting between the Councils and the Department was scheduled for early February 2020.

-Correspondence received by Council and SOLACE regarding the outstanding issues is enclosed along with a Service Level Agreement (enclosed) for the remainder of current financial year:
+Correspondence received by Council and SOLACE regarding the outstanding issues was circulated along with a Service Level Agreement (circulated) for the remainder of current financial year:

-Members are advised that despite the outstanding issues still to be resolved, the Affordable Warmth Scheme is being delivered throughout the Borough and at no financial risk to the Council due to the model used to deliver it, which differs from other Councils.
-The Service Level Agreement has been signed and returned to the Department.
+Members were advised that despite the outstanding issues still to be resolved, the Affordable Warmth Scheme was being delivered throughout the Borough and at no financial risk to the Council due to the model used to deliver it, which differs from other Councils.
+The Service Level Agreement had been signed and returned to the Department.